Grassmannian packings: Trust-region stochastic tuning for matrix incoherence: Optimization procedure

 \begin{remark}

 Without the shift by $s$ within the exponential function, evaluation of the inner function will `blow up' for small $\delta$.
-One way to practically implement this is that the actual maximum may be computed regularly, after some fixed number of iterations of the gradient based minimization procedure, and then used as the approximate maximum for a number of subsequent iterations.

-Another way to address this is to use the so-called subgradient method for nonsmooth optimization \cite{Nes}.
-Here in our gradient based minimization procedure we compute a subgradient as a proxy for the gradient of the non-smooth function $\max\limits_{i} x_i$.
-We employ this method in our approach due to observed improved performance. \end{remark}
+We handle differentiation of nonsmooth $s$ via the subgradient method \cite{Nes}, so that in our gradient based minimization procedure we compute a subgradient as a proxy for the gradient of the non-smooth function $\max\limits_{i} x_i$. \end{remark}

-\begin{remark} We are able to use an unconstrained minimization technique because we divide each column of the $d\times N$ matrix representing configuration $\mathbf{\Phi}$ by the norm of the associated column vectors (precluding a zero vector column from our matrix).
+\begin{remark} We are able to use an unconstrained minimization technique because we divide each column of the $d\times N$ matrix representing configuration $\pmb{\Phi}$ by the norm of the associated column vectors (precluding a zero vector column from our matrix).
 One way to improve performance might be to use another representation of the unit norm columns (for instance using manifold optimization such as in \cite{cbs}). \end{remark}

-\begin{remark} We implement TRST-MI in PyTorch \cite{PGM} so as to allow for painless parallelization support on CPU/GPU.
-We found that this led to notable decreases in runtime and detail the result of some experiments in Table~\ref{tab:gpucpu}.
-In Table~\ref{tab:comp} we compare the runtime and performance of TRST-MI to other established methods for constructing complex line packings \cite{TDH,MD}. \end{remark}
+\begin{remark} We implement TRSTMI in PyTorch\footnote{Github repository with our code: \url{https://github.com/JosiahPark/TRSTMI}.} \cite{PGM} so as to allow for straightforward parallelization support on CPU/GPU.
+We found that this led to notable decreases in runtime for large problems and detail the result of some experiments in Table~\ref{tab:gpucpu}.
+In Table~\ref{tab:comp} we compare the runtime and performance of TRSTMI to other established methods for constructing complex line packings \cite{TDH,DL} (because these other methods are implemented in MATLAB instead, some care should be applied in comparing runtimes).
+In these experiments we stuck to $L=2d^2$ random initializations with TRSTMI.
+We note that CBGC is an energy based optimization procedure and that some properties of minimizers of associated energies are derived in \cite{gp}. \end{remark}

 \begin{remark} One approach which has been successful for finding high precision optimal spherical codes (best packings of spherical caps on the surface of a sphere) involves successive minimization of harmonic energies \cite{Wang1,Wang2}, an adjustment of an algorithm from \cite{kottwitz}.
-We find this procedure is very time consuming for large problems, but expect that as a (likely expensive) post-processing step, a singular energy optimization procedure may be applied to the output of TRST-MI to further decrease coherence. \end{remark}
+We find this procedure is very time consuming for large problems, but expect that as a (likely expensive) post-processing step, a singular energy optimization procedure may be applied to the output of TRSTMI to possibly further decrease coherence. \end{remark}